 “Voters are coming out to vote,” Raffensperger told members of the State Elections Board on Friday.

 With a huge chunk of the vote coming from mail-in ballots, Raffensperger has said officials tasked with publishing election results “plan to get them up as soon as we have them.”
-Absentee ballots postmarked by 7 p.m. on Election Day will still be counted if they arrive three days later due to a recent federal court ruling.
+Absentee ballots must be received by 7 p.m. on Election Day in order to be counted.

 “We want everyone to know that your vote counts,” Raffensperger said earlier this week.
 “We want to get those election results up as soon as possible.”